-What does public, private & protected mean in Ruby?
+What is a private method in Ruby?

-By default all your methods are public, anyone can use them.
+By default ALL your methods are

 Imagine you’re writing a code library that is going to be used in a few different projects at work.

-When these projects implement your library they’re going to be calling methods on the classes that you’ve created.
+When these projects implement your library, they’re going to be calling methods on the classes that you’ve created.

 You release a new version…

-But you decided to change the name on a public method.
+But you decided to change the name on a

 That’s going to produce errors on every project that is using this method!